 Place yeast in warm water with sugar.
 Let sit for 5 minutes.

 While yeast is proofing mix together dry ingredients in stand mixer.
-Once yeast is done mix it into the dry ingredients along with olive oil, and apple cider vinegar.
+Once yeast begins to bubble, mix it into the dry ingredients along with olive oil, and apple cider vinegar.
+If using an egg instead of psyllium husk add it with the wet ingredients.
 Continue to mix for 1 - 2 minutes or until dough is will mixed and pulling from sides.

 Place dough in a bowl greased with olive oil.
 Brush the top of the dough with olive oil and let it sit in a warm place for 1 hour or until the dough has grown by about 50%.